markwalkernz/liri-node-app/README.md

 # liri-node-app
-A node.js command line interface that interacts with APIs.
+A node.js command line interface that interacts with Twitter, Spotify and OMDB APIs.